cXyn-h/Discordpy-Dialogs/README.md

 # Running Example Dialog
-Included in the Examples are a yaml definition for an interactive QnA dialog done through Discord, showcase of how to integrate a DialogHandler with a discord bot, and examples of how to customize behaviors through the callback functions - in this case how to control a discord bot. <br/>
+Included in the example bot are a yaml definition for an interactive QnA dialog done through Discord, showcase of how to integrate a DialogHandler with a discord bot, and examples of how to customize behaviors through the callback functions - in this case how to control a discord bot. <br/>

 Discord requires a token for bot to log in, and this project reads the token from a config.json located in the root of the project.
 After cloning repo, create a `config.json` file.
 Get bot token from dev portal and add it to file like this:
 ```